Skip to content

 Security Note

-Use a strong password for the database user.
+Use strong, unique passwords for each database user.
 Never use the example passwords in production.

 Step 5: Enable pgvector Extension